Akascape/CTkScrollableDropdown/README.md

 **Download the source code, paste the `CTkScrollableDropdown` folder in the directory where your program is present.**

 Note: this type of dropdown was discontinued from ctk because of some tkinter OS-related bugs.
-But I have tried to fix them by expeimenting with different window attributes.
+But I have tried to fix them by experimenting with different window attributes.
 Current Status:
 Windows: ✅
 Linux: ✅